How to ensure a more sustainable business travel

 The weight of luggage contributes to the carbon emissions of any trip.
 Packing light reduces the weight of luggage and, in turn, the carbon emissions.

-Encourage the use of a packing list to ensure that the traveler only packs what’s needed.
+Encourage the use of a packing list to ensure that the traveller only packs what’s needed.
 Additionally, consider approving only a carry-on bag instead of a large checked-in bag for a shorter corporate trip, as it's lighter and more convenient.

 Consider using public transportation or carpooling additionally to renting an electric car.
 Public transportation such as buses, trains and subways produce fewer emissions than rental cars.